elephantscale/sandbox/README.md

 ## Provided By Elephant Scale

-[Elephant Scale](http://elephantscale.com) teaches [Big Data & Data Science classes](http://elephantscale.com/training/).
+[Elephant Scale](http://elephantscale.com) teaches [Big Data & AI / Data Science classes](http://elephantscale.com/training/).
 This sandbox is a replica of our virtualized environment.

 #### Looking for training?
 [Checkout our training classes in Big Data and Data Science](http://elephantscale.com/training/)